 Traveling with a Wheelchair: The Air Carrier Access Act

-If you're looking to travel this holiday season to visit loved ones, you can rest assured knowing you'll be able to fly with your wheelchair (and even your Hoveround Power Wheelchair or Mobility Scooter) relatively easily — thanks to the Air Carrier Access Act.
+If you're looking to travel to visit loved ones, you can rest assured knowing you'll be able to fly with your wheelchair (even your Hoveround Power Wheelchair or Mobility Scooter) relatively easily, thanks to the Air Carrier Access Act.
 The 1986 law prohibits discrimination on commercial airlines due to mental or physical disability and allows for provisions to make such travel easier for individuals with wheelchairs: In the airport, boarding the plane, and while on the plane.

-The Air Carrier Access Act makes it easier for those in a wheelchair to travel by plane (just as Hoveround makes mobility easier getting to the plane and everywhere in between!).
+The Air Carrier Access Act makes it easier for those in a wheelchair to travel by plane, just as Hoveround makes mobility easier while getting to the plane and everywhere in between.

-Here are some of the Ways the Air Carrier Access Act Makes Air Travel Easier:
+The Air Carrier Access Act Makes Air Travel Easier

 Wheelchairs don't count as luggage.
 No matter the airline, any assistive devices do not count against any limit on the number of allowable pieces of carry-on baggage.

 Airports must be accessible.
 That means there are elevators, wider aisles, etc. to allow wheelchairs to get through the terminal to and from the gate.

 Airlines must help with boarding.
 Employees must provide assistance with boarding, deplaning and making any connections — and there must be ramps or mechanical lifts if there is not level-entry boarding.